zumpious/towards-efficient-complementary-security-analysis-using-large-language-models/README.md

     - A **train split** containing approximately **80%** of all security findings, used in our preliminary study and for generating few-shot examples.
     - A **test split** containing approximately **20%** of the security findings, later used to validate the findings of our preliminary study and to compare various LLMs to assess whether comparative security analysis is feasible using LLMs.
+    - For fruther information about the used datasets see: [datasets.md](/datasets.md).

   - **[Preliminary Studies](data/preliminary_study/)**
     Our preliminary study consists of two experiments: